Shoes on the Danube Bank

 Cipők a Duna-parton

-Visitors to the memorial can reflect on the immense loss and suffering endured by the Jewish community.
-It serves as a reminder of the atrocities committed during the Holocaust and the importance of remembering and learning from history.
+This site invites reflection on the immense suffering endured by the Jewish community.
+It serves as a stark reminder of the Holocaust and emphasizes the importance of remembering history’s atrocities.